dianabaicea/Tarea-2-BASH-Grupo-5/README.md

 Once all parameters have been specified, data analysis can be carried out.
 The main script is pipe.sh, which only needs _params.txt_ file as an input.
 As previously explained, the scripts would redirect to each other the arguments needed to execute the process.
 When the scripts have finished running, a directory with the name established in the experiment_name parameter is created.
 This directory contains the following subdirectories and files:

  * **`Experiment`**
-   * `annotation` Folder with the annotation.gtf file.
+   * `annotation` containing the annotation.gtf file.
-   * `genome` folder that contains the reference genome (/genome.fa) and all its index files + preparsed (?)
+   * `genome` containing the reference genome (/genome.fa) and all its index files.
    * `results`
-     * finalpeak.broadPeak or finalpeak.narrowPeak: files with final peaks information, you will have a .broadPeak, if your processing is on epigenetic marks; and a .narrowPeak file, if it is about a specific transcription factor.
+     * _finalpeak.narrowPeak_ or _finalpeak.broadPeak_ containing final peak information.
+A .broadPeak file is obtained by processing epigenetic marks (EM), while a .narrowPeak file is obtained by processing a transcription factor (TF).
-     * peaks_summits.bed, peaks_peaks.xls and peaks_model.r: files with more peaks information.
+     * _peaks_summits.bed_ containing peak summit locations.
+This file is needed to find the motifs at the binding sites.
+     * _peaks_peaks.xls_ containing tabular information about called peaks.
+     * _peaks_model.r_ containing an R script for the peak model.
-     * homerResults.html and homerResults: both contain unknown motif information, including the logos.
+     * _homerResults.html_ and _homerResults_.
+Both contain information about de novo motif finding, including the logos.
-     * knownResults.html and knownResults: both contain the known motifs information.
+     * _knownResults.html_ and _knownResults_.
+Both contain information about known motif finding.
-     * TSS_plot.png
-     * pie_plot.png
-     * emap_plot_enrich.png
-     * dot_plot_enrich.png
-     * cnet_plot.png
-     * bar_plot_enrich.png
-     * bar_plot.png
-     * target_genes.txt: file with information of all the genes which are targets of the transcription factor or of the epigenetic marks.
+     * _target_genes.txt_ containing information about all the target genes of the transcription factor or the epigenetic marks.
-     * **(en el script sampleproc, dentro del if que dice que si replicas_list.txt son las correctas, meter que borre ese archivo, no hace falta más para el análisis)**
+     * *..._plot* are several graphic plots containing information about GO and KEGG terms enrichment.
    * `samples`
-     *  chip: for each chip sample, we have:
+     *  `chip<i>` for each chip sample the study has (i=1,2,3...), there are:
-       * chip.fq.gz: the original compressed file of the sample
+         + chip<i>.fq.gz is the original compressed file of the sample.
-       * chip_fastqc.zip and chip_fastqc.html: the results of the sample quality analysis.
+         + *chip<i>_fastqc.zip* and *chip<i>_fastqc.html* containing the quality control analysis.
-       * chip.bam: the result of mapping the sample against the reference genome.
+         + _chip<i>.bam_ containing the result of mapping the sample against the reference genome.
-       * chip.bam.bai: the chip.bam index.
+         + _chip<i>.bam.bai_ containing the chip.bam index.
-     * input: the same structure for each input sample
+     * `input<i>` has files that follow the same structure for each input sample (i=1,2,3...) as the ones in the chip folder.
- * **input.txt and chip.txt**: files that contain the processing information of the input and chip samples, respectively.
+ * **input.txt** and **chip.txt** containing the processing information of the input and chip samples, respectively.
- * **err_input.txt** and **err_chip.txt** files with the possible error of the input and chip processing, respectively.
+ * **err_input.txt** and **err_chip.txt** containing the possible errors that could have occurred during the input or chip processing, respectively.
- * **peaks_out.txt** file that contains the peaks processing information.
+ * **peaks_out.txt** containing the peaks processing information.
- * **peaks_err.txt** file with the possible error of the peaks processing.
+ * **peaks_err.txt** containing the possible errors that could have occurred during the peak processing.

 > [!NOTE]
 > The folders are represented as `folder`.

+## 4 - Now is your turn

+It is given an example of the results generated in an analysis that could be helpful results_folder.